Have you always wanted to grow plants on top of your fish tank?

 The water in this tank will need to be changed and treated every so often.

-If you live in a cool climate, a Betta will need to be transferred to a heated tank during the colder months.
+A Betta must be transferred to a heated tank during the colder months if you live in a cool climate.
 The best temperature for a Betta fish tank is between 75 and 80 degrees Fahrenheit.

 Included in the kit: